konacurrents/SemanticMarkerESP-32/README.md

 and the newer JSON Format messages.

-Many of the messages described in the following BNF Grammer can be run through the shell commands described in the API manual: [SemanticMarkerAPI Manual](https://github.com/konacurrents/SemanticMarkerAPI)
+Many of the messages described in the following BNF Grammer can be run through the shell commands described in the API manual: [SemanticMarkerAPI Manual](https://github.com/konacurrents/SemanticMarkerAPI).
+To run, download the scripts and run with a valid username and password.

 ## BNF Grammer for Barklet Language